Bluestone: South Australia

 In South Australia, the name bluestone is given to a form of slate which is much less durable than Victorian bluestone, but was valued for its decorative appearance.
 The interior of the stone is usually pale grey or beige in colour, but is given attractively coloured surfaces by ferric oxide and other minerals deposited in joints and bedding planes.
 The slate is laid in masonry with the mineralised surfaces exposed.
 Bluestone was most popular from about the 1850s to the 1920s, quarried in the Adelaide Hills at Dry Creek, O'Halloran Hill (formerly Tapley's Hill) and Glen Osmond, as well as a number of other places in rural areas.

 Tasmania

 In Tasmania, the name bluestone is given to dolerite (diabase), which is a dominant stone variety in the landscape, and used in a variety of building roles.

 New Zealand

 Timaru bluestone (also known as Port Chalmers bluestone) is an attractive building material, used both historically and to the present.
 It is a grey basalt similar to Victorian bluestone, quarried near Timaru in the South Island.
-Bluestone from near Kokonga in Central Otago is also widely used, and is the main construction material (often with facing of Oamaru stone, a local compact limestone) in many of the notable historic buildings in the southern South Island, most of which were constructed during the financial boom following the Central Otago gold rush.
+Bluestone from near Kokonga in Central Otago is also widely used, and is the main construction material (often with facing of Oamaru stone, a local compact limestone) in many of the notable historic buildings in the southern South Island, most of which were constructed during the financial boom following the Otago gold rush.
 Prominent structures to use this combination include Otago University Registry Building, Dunedin Law Courts, and Dunedin Railway Station.
 Similar construction using Timaru bluestone was used for Christchurch Arts Centre.